Shifting the balance of power: putting people back in control

 Description: A lot of decisions for people with a learning disability and/or autism are made by professional voices who do not have any lived experience of learning disability, which means it takes a lot longer to work out what is going wrong and why.

-This webinar will look at how to shift the balance of power in favour of individuals themselves.
+This webinar looks at how to shift the balance of power in favour of individuals themselves.
 It will discuss why action needs to be taken now to model and shape good practice across all services to improve the health and wellbeing of those with a learning disability.

-It will also look at how people with learning disabilities, those with parental or family experiences, and individuals from a professional background can work together to achieve change through joint ownership, responsibility, and accountability.
+It also looks at how people with learning disabilities, those with parental or family experiences, and individuals from a professional background can work together to achieve change through joint ownership, responsibility, and accountability.

 About the Speakers